BreadBox64/YetLessProgress_Game/CONTRIBUTING.md

 * Indent anything which is contained within something else (Even switch statement cases!)
 * **Always** have the opening curly bracket (```{```) on the same line as the control statement seperated by one space: ```while(something) { }```
 * Brackets (Or parentheses) always are next to the control statement: ```if(thing) doStuff;```
-* Only use single line if statements (As seen above) if the only action preformed is a function call
+* Only use single line if statements (As seen above) if the only action preformed is a function call, use the ternary operator for variable assignments
 * The first letter of each word is uppercase except for the first word in function and variable names (```int wierdNumberCombo;```)
 * Only use comments where the purpose of the code needs explanation:
   * (```// Checks network connectivity``` not ```// Sends a request for a text file to the server```)